Minerte/Linux-shell/Gentoo/installer/Readme.md

                                   /log      subvolume
                                   /tmp      subvolume
 ```
-### Preping the "boot drive" to be mounted and generate keyfile
+### Preparing the "boot drive" to be mounted and generate keyfile
-After disk peparation we need to create filsystem for /dev/sda1 and /dev/sda2 (our boot drive).
+After disk preparation we need to create filesystem for /dev/sda1 and /dev/sda2 (our boot drive).
 ```
 mkfs.vfat -F32 /dev/sda1
 mkfs.ext4 /dev/sda2
 ```
 **Note that /dev/sda1 is the bootloader and /dev/sda2 is for storage of keyfile**

-After succefully create a filesystem we need to mounnt /dev/sda2 to /media/sda2 so we need to create a mount point in /media/.
+After successfully create a filesystem we need to mount /dev/sda2 to /media/sda2 so we need to create a mount point in /media/.
 ```
 mkdir /media/sda2
 mount /dev/sda2 /meda/sda2
 ```
 Now we need to change directory to /media/sda2 to generate the file and encrypt the root disk, I do it this way for its easier for me.
-You could do it in the root Livecd but then you need to change of=/path/to/file.
+You could do it in the root Live-cd but then you need to change of=/path/to/file.
 ```
 cd /media/sda2
 ```